Skip to Content

 Date/Time: Sunday, November 4, 2023 | 1:00 pm – 10:00 pm

 Since 2002, El Centro Cultural de México has celebrated Noche de Altares, or a Night of Altars.
-It is a community based Día de los Muertos celebration, where families, students, community organizations, and businesses come together to honor the ancient traditions of the festival and bring community members together through art, culture, and compassion.
+This community based Día de los Muertos celebration honors the ancient traditions of the festival, bringing community members together through art, culture, and compassion.

 Bower’s Museum Mexican Day of the Dead Festival